Video Overview: Bank On Yourself in a Nutshell

 Thanks for the feedback!

-Being a Bank On Yourself Authorized Advisor is very rewarding, but it’s also very challenging.
-It takes even most experienced advisors a year of full-time training and experience.
+Being a Bank On Yourself Professional is very rewarding, but it’s also very challenging.
+It takes even most experienced Professionals a year of full-time training and experience.
 In general, people without one year of experience in life insurance and financial services aren’t accepted into the training program.
 You can learn more here about the program and requirements.

 There is no mention of fee’s or a fee structure.
 How much is charged either up front or over time to participate in this program?